ubco-mds-2021-labs/dashboard1-data551_group-h/docs/reflection-milestone4.md

 Below are the changes based on Feedback from TA and other folks:

 - Axes reversed for the bar chart
-- Numbers written along with visualization on bar chart
 - Map legends labelled properly and also moved it horizontally
 - Included Toggle button for Instate/Outstate
 - Include Browser Tab title